MarkusMannheim/code-breaker/README.md

 This is another simple encryption method.
 You write a message into a grid/matrix (we already know it's 7 columns x 5 rows).
-However, to encrypt the message, you don't follow the usual left-to-right, top-to-bottom route when you enter characters &mdash; you take a different path.
+However, to encrypt the message, you don't follow the usual left-to-right, top-to-bottom route when you enter the characters &mdash; you take a different path.
 And if you want to *read* the message, you need to know which route, or path, to follow.

 A 7 x 5 matrix has 35 characters.
-Will that fit the next message we're trying to decode (the inner ring of characters)?
+Will that fit the next message we're trying to decode: the inner ring of characters?
 Let's check:

 ```python
 print(len(inner_ring_characters))